After studying this chapter, you should be able to:

 Most substances pass from the intestinal lumen into the enterocytes and then out of the enterocytes to the interstitial fluid.
 The processes responsible for movement across the luminal cell membrane are often quite different from those responsible for movement across the basal and lateral cell membranes to the interstitial fluid.

 The principal dietary carbohydrates are polysaccharides, disaccharides, and monosaccharides.
 Starches (glucose polymers) and their derivatives are the only polysaccharides that are digested to any degree in the human gastrointestinal tract.
 Amylopectin, which typically constitutes around 75% of dietary starch, is a branched molecule, whereas amylose is a straight chain with only 1:4α linkages (Figure 26–1).
 The disaccharides lactose (milk sugar) and sucrose (table sugar) are also ingested, along with the monosaccharides fructose and glucose.

-Left: Structure of amylose and amylopectin, which are polymers of glucose (indicated by ...
+Left: Structure of amylose and amylopectin, which are polymers of glucose (indicated by circles).
+These ...